Losant/losant-mqtt-js/README.md

 * `key`: The Losant access key.
 * `secret`: The Losant access secret.
 * `transport`: The underlying transport mechanism.
 Supports `tcp`, `tls`, `ws` (WebSocket), and `wss` (Secure WebSocket).
 Optional.
 Defaults to `tls`.
 * `qosPublish`: The QoS level to use for publishing messages.
 Defaults to 0.
+Valid levels are 0 and 1 - QoS level 2 is not supported.
 * `mqttEndpoint`: If using a dedicated install of Losant, set this to your broker URL.
 For example `broker.example.com`.
 Optional.
 Defaults to `broker.losant.com`.

 ### device.connect([callback]) <a name="device-connect"></a>